cjTarwireyi/TPEndOfYear/README.md

   TPEndOfYear(1) - consist of all frond end classes and pages

   <b>Backend</b>
-  domain folder- contains all the domain classes. factories- containr all the factories used to create objects intarface folder- contains all interface methods services(repository)- contains classes that accesses the database
+  domain folder- contains all the domain classes.<br/>
+  factories- containr all the factories used to create objects<br/>
+  intarface folder- contains all interface methods<br/>
+  services(repository)- contains classes that accesses the database<br/>
   <b>Testing</b>
-  factories folder- contains test cases fo objects creation and updating services folder - contains test cases for CRUD
+  factories folder- contains test cases fo objects creation and updating<br/>
+  services folder - contains test cases for CRUD<br/>